-FGLI refers to first-generation, low-income, meaning, students who are the first in their families to go to college and/or who are low-income.
-At Penn, students pronounce it "figly" and embrace the acronym by wearing FGLI Program buttons and t-shirts or decorating laptops with FGLI Program stickers.
-Penn First is a registered student organization dedicated to creating a campus community for FGLI students through social events, workshops, and advoacy.
+FGLI refers to first-generation, low-income, meaning, students who are the first in their families to go to college and/or who come from low-income households.
+At Penn, students pronounce it "figly" and embrace the acronym by wearing FGLI Program buttons or decorating laptops with FGLI Program stickers.
+Penn First is a registered student organization dedicated to creating a campus community for FGLI students through social events, workshops, and advocacy.

 The First-Generation, Low-Income (FGLI) Program opened in in 2016 at the Greenfield Intercultural Center (GIC), part of the Division of the Vice Provost for University Life.
 The FGLI Program supports students' academic, personal, and social transition needs while facilitating community-building and a sense of belonging.